sahannt98/IoT-based-Covid19_Update-System/README.md

 # Covid_Project1
-This is a covid-19 update system based on API and HTTP server
+This is a covid-19 update system based on API Data source and HTTP server